gtema/openstack/doc/src/osc.md

 **Asynchronous Postconditions**

 A successfully migrated server shows a `VERIFY\_RESIZE` status and `finished` migration status.
-If the cloud has configured the [resize\_confirm\_window] (https://docs.openstack.org/nova/latest/configuration/config.html#DEFAULT.r esize_confirm_window) option of the Compute service to a positive value, the Compute service automatically confirms the migrate operation after the configured interval.
+If the cloud has configured the [resize_confirm_window](https://docs.openstack.org/nova/latest/configuration/config.html#DEFAULT.resize_confirm_window) option of the Compute service to a positive value, the Compute service automatically confirms the migrate operation after the configured interval.

 There are two different policies for this action, depending on whether the host parameter is set.
 Both defaults enable only users with the administrative role to perform this operation.
 Cloud providers can change these permissions through the `policy.json` file.